Christopher Morel Preview, Player Props: Cubs vs. Pirates

 Christopher Morel At The Plate

-- Morel has had at least one RBI in 43.9% of his games this year (36 of 82), with two or more RBI 15 times (18.3%).
-He has also accounted for three or more of his team's runs in eight contests.
+- In 43.4% of his games this year, Morel has had at least one RBI.
+He's picked up more than one in 18.1% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.